David Eccles (businessman)

-David Eccles (May 12, 1849 – December 6, 1912) was an American businessman and industrialist who founded many businesses throughout the western United States and became Utah's first multimillionaire.
+David Eccles Sr (May 12, 1849 – December 6, 1912) was an American businessman and industrialist who founded many businesses throughout the western United States and became Utah's first multimillionaire.

 Biography

 Eccles was born in Paisley, Scotland, to William and Sarah Hutchinson Eccles.
 In 1863 his family moved from Glasgow to the United States of America, sailing on the Cynosure and eventually settling in Ogden Valley, located in eastern Weber County, Utah.
 The move was made because of their joining the Church of Jesus Christ of Latter-day Saints and their desire to be near the body of the church.
 He lived in both Eden and Liberty, Utah.

 After struggling to make a living, the family moved to Oregon City, Oregon.
 There they worked in a new mill.
 He worked for the mill for a year, then for a lumber corporation, and the Oregon and California Railroad.
 The family moved back to Ogden, Utah, in 1869 after the completion of the Transcontinental Railroad hoping it would bring them work.

 In the Ogden area, he worked cutting wood and building homes.
 He worked as a freighter and for the Union Pacific coal mines.
 He also worked at a sawmill at Monte Cristo east of Ogden.

 In 1874, he attended Louis F. Moench's school in Ogden.
 It was there he met Bertha Marie Jensen and married her in 1875.
 They had 12 children from this marriage.

 While he had been working he saved up a considerable amount of money and put it to other uses.
 He started the Eccles Lumber Company and several other enterprises.
 Through supplying ties for railroads, he knew the local circumstances of where the railroads were building and the opportunities available.
 He opened lumber mills, shingle mills, planing mills, an electric plant, and other entities.
 He followed the railroads and opened mills in other locations in Oregon and Washington states.
 He and his associates built the Sumpter Valley and Mount Hood railroads.
 It was through these and other railroads that Eccles shipped the lumber and other goods to Utah.

 Eccles met Ellen Stoddard, the daughter of his partner, John Stoddard.
 Under the practice of polygamy at the time, David married Ellen, and they made their home in Logan, Utah where he built a lavish yellow brick mansion for his new bride using lumber imported from his corporation in Oregon.
 (The home is on West Center Street.)
 Marriner Stoddard Eccles and George S. Eccles are children of this marriage.